oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 ## Introduction

-In this lab, you learn to create an Oracle Cloud Infrastructure (OCI) GoldenGate Stream Analytics deployment.
+In this lab, you learn to create an Oracle Cloud Infrastructure (OCI) GoldenGate Stream Analytics deployment and connections.

 Estimated time: 30 minutes